glassflow/pipelines-push-action/README.md

 # pipelines-push-action

-This Github Action lets you automate GlassFlow pipelines deployments as code.
+A GitHub Action to automate GlassFlow pipeline deployments as code.

+## Features

-This Github Action does:
+This GitHub Action enables you to:

-- **Track Changes in your Pipelines**: Get all the files changed since last commit (using https://github.com/marketplace/actions/changed-files).
-Changes on `*.yaml`, `*.py` and `requirements.txt` files
+- **Track Changes in Your Pipelines**: Detect changes in `*.yaml`, `*.py`, and `requirements.txt` files since the last commit (via [Changed Files Action](https://github.com/marketplace/actions/changed-files)).
-- **Create Spaces**: Pipelines can be assigned to non-existing spaces by omitting the key `space_id` and adding the key `space_name`.
-The action will create a new space with the give name and fill in the `space_id` in the YAML file.
+- **Create Spaces**: Assign pipelines to new spaces by omitting `space_id` and specifying `space_name`.
+The action will create a space with the given name and update the YAML file with the assigned `space_id`.
-- **Create Pipelines**: New pipelines will not have an ID assigned until they are created, so the YAML file should have an empty key `pipeline_id` or no `pipeline_id` key.
-The action will create the pipeline and fill in the ID in the YAML file.
+- **Create Pipelines**: New pipelines without an assigned `pipeline_id` (empty or missing `pipeline_id` key) will be created, and the YAML file will be updated with the assigned ID.
-- **Update Pipelines**: Any changes to the pipeline YAML file or the files liked to he pipeline (`requirements.txt` or python files) will be pushed to GlassFlow.
+- **Update Pipelines**: Changes to pipeline YAML files, `requirements.txt`, or linked Python files will be pushed to GlassFlow.
-- **Delete Pipelines**: This action will delete pipelines which YAML file gets deleted!
+- **Delete Pipelines**: If a pipeline's YAML file is deleted, the corresponding pipeline will be deleted from GlassFlow.

+## Configuration

+To use this action, configure your repository with a **GlassFlow Personal Access Token**:

+1. Go to your repository's Settings > Secrets and variables > Actions.
+2. Add a new secret named GlassFlowPAT (or any name you prefer).
+3. Set the value to your GlassFlow Personal Access Token, which can be found on your GlassFlow profile page.

+GitHub encrypts your token, and the action will not expose it in logs.

 ## Usage

+Below is an example GitHub Actions workflow to push pipelines to GlassFlow on every push to the `main` branch:

 ```yaml
 name: Push to GlassFlow